Bowdoin (Arctic schooner): Post-war

 Bowdoin was declared the official sailing vessel of the state of Maine in 1986.
 In 1989 Bowdoin was designated a National Historic Landmark in recognition for her significant role in Arctic exploration.

 The restored schooner sailed in OpSail '86 in New York harbor in the parade of ships that celebrated the Statue of Liberty's restoration.
 In 1987–1988 she was leased to Outward Bound, Inc., an educational organization, and in 1988 was turned over to the Maine Maritime Academy in Castine, Maine on a two-year lease with an option to buy.

 In 1990 Bowdoin sailed to Labrador, which was her first voyage to the North since the 1950s.
 In 1991 she carried students for the first time since her arrival at Maine Maritime Academy, traveling 150 miles North of the Arctic Circle to Disko Island, Greenland under the command of Captain Andy Chase.
 She has generally remained in the area of the maritime provinces of Canada with visits to St. Pierre and Miquelon as well as Newfoundland and Labrador.
 She did return to the Arctic in 1994, when she sailed 250 miles North of the Arctic Circle to Umanaq, Greenland, under the command of Captain Elliot Rappaport.
 Bowdoin's most recent voyage north of the Arctic Circle got underway in the early summer of 2008 with Captain Richard Miller in command.

 Between June and August 2014, Bowdoin was fitted with a new laminated mast after the previous mast was found to be "compromised".
 On 15 August 2014, Bowdoin set sail for Nova Scotia, with Captain Eric Jergenson in command.

+Bowdoin is scheduled to return to the Arctic Circle in mid-June 2024, with Captain Alexander Peacock at the helm.